 Curaçao: Clement Creole Liqueur just became available in my market, so I was eager to try it in El Presidente.
 It works extremely well.
 Both Clement and Grand Marnier are fine choices for this recipe.

 And who is “El Presidente?”
-The assumption is that it was one of Cuba’s pre-Batista presidents (as opposed to some president of the Chamber of Commerce,) and most bets are on Michado or Menocal.
+The assumption is that it was one of Cuba’s pre-Batista presidents (as opposed to some president of the Chamber of Commerce), and most bets are on Michado or Menocal.
+Or maybe it’s transferrable from one to the next?
 The La Florida Cocktail Book also includes a minty “President Menocal Special,” which suggests that El Presidente may predate Menocal.
 I doubt we’ll ever know the answer.

 “A return to Havana — The El Presidente Cocktail” at cold-glass.com : All text and photos © 2011 Douglas M. Ford.
 All rights reserved.